Jessica Scarborough, Bachelor's in Biology '16

 Approaching each day as an opportunity to learn

 "Never stop learning" is a motto that Jessica Scarborough '16 lives by.
-In pursuing her MD and PhD in systems biology and bioinformatics, that motto will prove to be essential.
-After graduating with her bachelor's in biology, Jessica was accepted to Case Western Reserve, one of the nation's top research universities, where she's pursuing her doctorate degrees and doing research as part of a medical scientist training program funded by the National Institutes of Health (NIH).
-She credits her research opportunities at USF and the support of the faculty with inspiring her lifelong pursuit of knowledge.
+In pursuing her MD and PhD in systems biology and bioinformatics, that motto will prove essential.
+After graduating USF with her bachelor's in biology, Jessica was accepted to Case Western Reserve, one of the nation's top research universities.
+She's pursuing her doctorate degrees there and researching as part of a medical scientist training program funded by the National Institutes of Health (NIH).
+Jessica credits her research opportunities at USF and the support of the faculty with inspiring her lifelong pursuit of knowledge.

 How did the biology program help to prepare you for grad school?